Mollie King: Early life and career beginnings

 King was born in Wandsworth, London, England, the youngest of three daughters born to Susan (née Wykes) and Stephen King.
 She attended Surbiton High School, in Kingston-upon-Thames, London.
 She has two sisters, Laura Ann (born 1983) and Ellen Catherine (born 1985).
-King had a successful ski-ing career and was on the Surbiton High Ski team with fellow pupil Chemmy Alcott.
+King had a successful skiing career and was on the Surbiton High Ski team with fellow pupil Chemmy Alcott.

 By the age of 11, King was a member of the British Children's Ski Team resulting in her receiving a scholarship to the British Ski Academy.
 King later raced for Great Britain as one of the youngest on the team and later went on to ski for the British Alpine squad although she turned down a ski career to pursue her dream of becoming a singer.
 King achieved three As in her A levels, in Psychology, Business and Economics, and Sport in spite of having been diagnosed with Dyslexia.

 2007–2015: The Saturdays

 Since 2007, King has been a member of girl group The Saturdays.
 The group achieved 13 Top 10 hits, and four Top 10 albums.
-The girl group released their debut single "If This Is Love" in July 2008, and it peaked at number eight in the UK.
+They released their debut single "If This Is Love" in July 2008, and it peaked at number eight in the UK.
 The group released a second single "Up" which charted at number five in the UK and later the song was given a Silver Disc in the United Kingdom.
 In late October 2008, the group released their first studio album Chasing Lights.
-It charted at number nine in the UK, and went platinum according to the BPI.
+It charted at number nine in the UK, and was certified platinum by the BPI.
 The group released a third single from the album, "Issues", which also went silver.
 The Saturdays released a cover of "Just Can't Get Enough" by Depeche Mode.
 The song debuted at number two in the UK, behind Flo Rida's "Right Round".
 The fifth and final single from the album was "Work", which was the first single by the group to fail to reach the Top 20.
 The group later went on a tour entitled The Work Tour.

 In October 2009, the group released a second studio album, Wordshaker, which charted at number nine and was given silver certification by the BPI.
 The first single, "Forever Is Over", charted at number two in the UK.
 The Saturdays appeared in advertisements for several products including a brand of deodorant, tampons, mobile phones, an operating system, and hair removal products.
-But in early 2010, the girls released a second and final single from their second album, "Ego", which charted at number nine, the single gained a certification of silver by the BPI.
+In early 2010, the girls released a second and final single from their second album, "Ego", which charted at number nine, the single gained a certification of silver by the BPI.